ggonnella/fastsubtrees/README.md

 # Fastsubtrees

-Fastsubtrees is a Python library and a set of scripts, for handling fairly large trees (in the order of magnitude of millions nodes), in particular allowing the fast extraction of any subtree.
+Fastsubtrees is a Python library and a command line script, for handling fairly large trees (in the order of magnitude of millions nodes), in particular allowing the fast extraction of any subtree.